 PRI lines are configured as DID lines.
-Incoming calls on a PRI line can appear on a DID button or on an intercom button depending on how your Norstar set has been configured.
-Outgoing calls are made from the intercom buttons.
-PRI lines can be accessed from all devices such as Norstar sets, Business Series Terminal sets, ISDN sets, and wireless sets.
+Incoming calls on a PRI line can appear on a DID button or on an intercom button depending on how your target lines are assigned to the telephones.
+Outgoing calls are made using the intercom buttons.

+PRI lines can be accessed from all devices such as Norstar telephones, Business Series Terminals (BST telephones), ISDN sets, and wireless handsets.